 The Semantic Web provides various technologies to represent and describe data.
 OWL, the Web Ontology Language, can be used for semantic descriptions of knowledge domains.
 These descriptions can then be used for reasoning to infer new data in the KG.
 OWL reasoning uses an open world approach.
 This means that knowledge will only be added and never retracted.
 You cannot draw conclusions on missing information, because it might still exist.
 This approach to reasoning was taken because the world wide web is an open system where you can always encounter new information, because graph data can be added and linked together freely.

 However, this approach is not suitable when it comes to constraints.
-OWL reasoning can detect inconsistencies in an ontology itself, but it cannot do so for instance data that is described using the ontology elements.
+OWL reasoning can detect inconsistencies in an ontology itself, but when it comes to reasoning over instance data that is described using the ontology elements, OWL reasoners will not return errors, just infer triples.
 In an open world, there are no constraint violations, but only inferences.
 For example, we cannot evaluate cardinality restrictions as constraints, because there might be additional unknown data.
 In an enterprise environment, we need to ensure the data quality along the linked data life cycle so that inconsistencies can be managed and will not result in wrong results or misunderstandings.
 In this closed scenario, we need technologies for data validation.
 We need to define constraints that the KG has to conform to.

 In order to do this, we can use SHACL, the Shapes Constraint Language.
 We can represent (groups of) constraints as shapes to validate the KG and report back identified violations.
 SHACL provides similar language elements as OWL, but the evaluation is fundamentally different and evaluated using a closed world approach.
 Here we can also check for non-existence of data, effectively providing a negation to validation.
 Evaluating shapes in the context of large KGs is challenging, because of the complexity in the size of the data and/or the shapes.
 Next, we will present an approach to tackle such a setting and provide a technical architecture to implement it.
 We evaluate how scalable data validation with SHACL can be applied in practice to improve data quality as part of an ETL integration scenario with PoolParty Semantic Suite